 - Infrastructure improvement incentives including road access, utility extensions and connection costs, and off-site improvements will be negotiated by individual localities.

-- Enterprise Zones in Chesterfield, Henrico, and the City of Richmond offer local tax and financing incentives in addition to the state’s Enterprise Zone incentives.
+- Enterprise Zones in Henrico County and the City of Richmond offer local tax and financing incentives in addition to the state’s Enterprise Zone incentives.